The best belay device that does everything

-If you have been reading our 5c Climbers blogs, you would have noticed that we talked a fair bit about belaying devices.
-We had talked about gyms implementing verification tests and the compulsory use of ABDs.
-There had been a number of articles on ABDs.
-None of the ABDs featured had tickled my fancy.
-With newer and fancier devices appearing in the market I should talk about my favourite ABD.
-Just to re-emphasize.
-This article is not sponsored by any equipment manufacturers or retail stores.
+The best belay device, is there such a thing?
+If you have been reading our articles.
+You would have noticed that we talked a fair bit about belaying devices and gyms implementing verification tests and the compulsory use of ABDs.
+There had been a number of articles on ABDs online.
+But none of the ABDs featured had stood out.
+With newer and fancier devices appearing in the market I should talk about my favourite ABD of all time.

 Edelrid Mega Jul

-If we are strictly talking about belaying.
-Then Mega Jul is not the smoothest belaying device out there.
-It may take you some time to get used to it.
-When you do get a hang of it, it is a device that is easy to use, and most importantly it can do everything.
+If we are strictly talking about belaying the Mega Jul is not the smoothest belaying device out there.
+You’ll need some time to get used to it.
+When you do.
+You’ll find Mega Jul easy to use, and most importantly it can do everything.
 And I mean everything.

 Check out the online prices of the Edelrid Mega Jul Belay Device from our affiliate partners on our 5C store.